-Since I know many of you have a bathroom remodel or renovation planned for 2024, today I’m sharing dozens of bathroom design ideas, including tips for designing a bathroom, inspiration images, bathroom vanity and decor ideas, and more.
+Since I know many of you have a bathroom remodel or renovation planned for 2026, today I’m sharing dozens of bathroom ideas, including tips for designing a bathroom, designer inspiration images, bathroom decor ideas, and more.

-You’ll find master bathroom ideas, small half bathrooms, bathroom vanities, bathroom tile ideas, tub and shower ideas, lighting inspiration, fixtures and sinks, mixed metal bathrooms, layout ideas, and tips for updating a powder, guest, or master bathroom.
+You’ll find timeless primary and master bathroom ideas, small half bathrooms, bathroom vanities, bathroom tile ideas, vanity color trends, tub and shower ideas, lighting inspiration, fixtures and sinks, mixed metal bathrooms, layout ideas, and tips for a powder, guest, or master bathroom remodel.

-Whether your dream bathroom style is timeless and classic, modern organic, coastal, transitional, California casual, or somewhere in between, I hope you’ll find all sorts of inspiration in the beautiful bathroom layout, decor, and design ideas in this post.
+Whether your dream bathroom style is classic and timeless, modern coastal, transitional, California casual, Scandinavian, or somewhere in between, I hope you’ll find all sorts of inspiration in the beautiful bathroom layout, decor, and design ideas in this post.

-When it comes to designing a bathroom, most interior designers recommend choosing timeless finishes for a primary or master bathroom — especially when selecting permanent fixtures like a shower enclosure, tile, and cabinetry.
+When designing a primary or master bathroom, interior designers recommend choosing timeless finishes — especially for permanent elements like a shower enclosure, floor and shower tile, and cabinetry.

-Since you probably won’t want to remodel your bathroom again anytime soon, it’s usually a good idea to stay with timeless bathroom finishes, colors, and fixtures that will look beautiful for years to come.
+To keep your bathroom looking fresh and relevant, it’s usually a good idea to stay with timeless bathroom finishes, colors, and fixtures that will look beautiful for years to come.

 - Choose neutral colors like white, gray, blue, black, or natural wood for the vanities and linen cabinets.

-- Timeless bathroom tile ideas include marble, ceramic, or porcelain tile in classic shades of white and gray.
+- Timeless bathroom tile ideas include marble, ceramic, or porcelain tile in classic shades.

 - Choose natural stone options for vanity countertops, keeping in mind that marble countertops might need a bit more care than quartz or quartzite.